Danaher Corp Earnings - Q1 2026 Analysis & Highlights

 • Business Segment Results

-• Life Sciences segment core revenues increased 0.5%, with core revenue in Life Sciences instruments businesses declining low-single digits primarily driven by weakness in North America academic research customers, though early signs of momentum building in the order book were observed.
+• Life Sciences segment core revenues increased by 0.5%, with core revenue in Life Sciences instruments businesses declining low-single digits, primarily driven by weakness in North America academic research customers.

-• Life Sciences consumables businesses collectively grew low-single digits, with Aldevron growing in the quarter driven by solid commercial execution and an improved biotech funding environment, and early pockets of improvement in academic customers and research consumables contributing to growth at Abcam.
+• Life Sciences consumables businesses collectively grew low-single digits, with Aldevron growing in the quarter driven by solid commercial execution and an improved biotech funding environment.

 • Capital Allocation

-• More than $5 billion of expected 2026 free cash flow positioning the company well for further capital deployment going forward.
+• Strong balance sheet with more than $5 billion of expected 2026 free cash flow, positioning the company well for further capital deployment.

-• Post-close of Masimo, leverage will be approximately 2.5 turns net debt to EBITDA, with strong free cash flow of $5 billion plus per year and EBITDA generation enabling leverage to come down fairly quickly.
+• Post-close of Masimo, leverage will be approximately 2.5 turns net debt to EBITDA, with strong free cash flow of $5 billion plus per year enabling the leverage to come down fairly quickly.

 • Industry Trends and Dynamics